Teacher Education and Inclusivity

 Setting the Context

 We reviewed the research base to illustrate how researchers have defined and conceptualized ITE.
-As such, we identified at least two viewpoints: (a) medically-oriented IE approaches, and (b) systemic IE approaches.
+As such, we identified at least two viewpoints: (a) medically oriented IE approaches and (b) systemic IE approaches.
 An important question to bear in mind is if and how these conceptual perspectives permeate the scholarship on ITE.
-We return to this point in a subsequent section of this chapter.
+We return to this point in a subsequent section of this article.

 Medical Model Approach

 The medical model perspective generally equates IE with special education, which is rooted in the medical model of disability (Artiles, 2013).
 Although some researchers would argue this perspective should not be considered a form of IE, scholars acknowledge how the two terms (IE and special education) are often used interchangeably.
 To demonstrate this point, we look to Florian’s explanation of how and why these two terms are commonly used interchangeably, particularly in some areas of the world:

 In the developing world, where universal access to primary education is not assured, separate special education provision may represent the only educational opportunity available to children with disabilities.
 Thus, although “special” and “inclusive” education are different concepts, particularly in many countries of the developed world where inclusive educating is seen a part of the larger diversity agenda, rather than a response to a particular group of learners, the terms are used synonymously in other countries.

 (Florian, 2014, p.
 54)